The Big Bang

 TO INVESTIGATE

-Since the Higgs field of the 3rd generation gives the highest masses, it must be the most energetic field of the three.
-It must be too that the moment of recombination of the identical quarks with the identical antiquarks is the moment of highest energy.
-Then first the 3rd Higgs field is formed.
-It should be that further expansion cooled the 3rd Higgs field until it doesn't have enough energy no more to sustain the 3rd generation particles and falls to the 2nd Higgs field made of spin 0 photons that are made of colorless quarks with electric charge.
+The moment of recombination of the identical quarks with the identical antiquarks might be the moment of highest energy, when the 3rd Higgs field is formed first.
+(The Higgs field of the 3rd generation gives the highest masses to real particles, so it must be the most energetic field of the three.)
+Further expansion cools the 3rd Higgs field until it doesn't have enough energy left to sustain the 3rd generation particles and falls to the 2nd Higgs field made of spin 0 photons that are made of colorless quarks with electric charge.

 According to (2.8) and (2.10) in paragraph Building vacuum from gluons at page 2 of QG, the gluon pairs of the vacuum are the superposition